 There are 530 sentos in Tokyo alone.
 Almost all of them are members of the Tokyo Sento Association and charge ¥470 for admission.
-Some sentos may have a sauna and those typically cost extra.
-If you want anything else extra like a towel or drink make sure to bring some change.
-As with most of Japan make sure to bring cash to pay.
+Some sentos may have a Japanese sauna, and those typically cost extra.
+If you want anything else extra, like a towel or drink, make sure to bring some change.
+As with most of Japan, make sure to bring cash to pay.
 Most sentos will not be able to accept credit card.

 Note* Some sentos you will pay directly at the traditional attendant’s booth, while some have a ticket vending machine where you will purchase the ticket and then hand it to the attendant.

-8. Can You Wear a Bathing Suit in the Sento?
+8. Can You Wear a Bathing Suit in the Japanese Sento?

 No. Bathing suits are not allowed in sentos.
 It is customary to be fully naked inside the bathhouse.
 Foreigners should comply with this Japanese custom.
-Trust me no one cares that you are naked or will be “looking” at you.
-This has been a cultural norm for hundreds of years and the Japanese are used to bathing naked amongst others.
-Don’t worry in sento everyone is equal – every social status, shape, size and age!
+Trust me, no one cares that you are naked or will be “looking” at you.
+This has been a cultural norm for hundreds of years, and the Japanese are used to bathing naked, amongst others.
+Don’t worry, in a Japanese sento, everyone is equal – every social status, shape, size, and age!

-If you “try” to wear a bathing suit in the sento I promise you that you will feel more awkward than being naked.
-It’s not likely that a Japanese person will say anything to you, but inside they will not be pleased.
+If you “try” to wear a bathing suit in the sento, I promise you that you will feel more awkward than being naked.
+It’s not likely that a Japanese person will say anything to you, but they will not be pleased on the inside.

 Both sentos and onsens are separated by sex almost immediately after entering the establishment.
-Men’s bath are typically represented by a blue curtain and women’s are marked with a red curtain.
-If you get confused just ask the front desk attendant and they will point you in the right direction.
+A blue curtain typically represents men’s bath entrances, and the women’s entrances are marked with a red curtain.
+If you get confused, ask the front desk attendant, and they will point you in the right direction.

 10. Are Tattoos Allowed at the Sento?

-However, times are changing and most sentos owners are aiming to be more accepting towards tattoos.
+However, times are changing, and most sentos owners are aiming to be more accepting of tattoos.
 Now around 90% of the sentos in Tokyo gladly accept those with tattoos into their premises to create a warm and welcoming environment for everyone.

-If tattoos are not allowed you will definitely know at the entrance as there will be signs.
+If tattoos are not allowed, you will know at the entrance as there will be signs.

 11. Do I Have to Wash First?

 Yes.
-It’s important to wash your body first before getting into the bath.
-In every sento you will see rows of numerous shower heads with stools for washing.
-Near the shower head you’ll likely find soap and shampoo.
+It’s essential to wash your body first before getting into the Japanese bath house.
+In every sento, you will see rows of numerous shower heads with stools for washing.
+Near the showerhead, you’ll likely find soap and shampoo.
 It’s important to wash your body off here before entering the bath.

 It may seem intimidating, but it’s not hard!
 Just sit (don’t stand) on the stool and turn on the showerhead and begin washing.
-Remember that when not using the shower head you should turn the water off so you don’t’ waste it.
+Remember that you should turn the water off when not using the shower head to avoid wasting it.

-It’s not a necessity to wash your hair if you don’t want to.
-Just make sure that if you have longer hair that it’s not touching the bathwater.
+It’s not necessary to wash your hair if you don’t want to.
+Just make sure that if you have long hair that it’s not touching the bathwater.
 Bring hair ties so that you pull it up into a bun when relaxing.